-Rico Picone, Director Matthew Ballard Shawn Duan Daniel Einstein Isaac Jung Frank Washko
+Rico Picone, Director Matthew Ballard Shawn Duan Daniel Einstein Isaac Jung

+Frank Washko Shelbie Davis

-The Master of Mechanical Engineering Program is designed to provide engineering and science graduates with specialized technical knowledge in the thermal and mechanics areas of mechanical engineering.
+The Master of Mechanical Engineering Program is designed to give engineering, mathematics, and science graduates an opportunity to explore advanced and emerging topics in mechanical engineering.

-The curriculum is adaptable to both recent graduates and engineers with professional experience.
+The curriculum can be tailored to both recent graduates and engineers with professional experience.
 Students will emerge with enhanced engineering analysis and design skills tailored to their professional objectives.
-All courses are offered in the late afternoon or evening to accommodate working students who are professionals.
-Classes are generally scheduled to allow a student to complete the program in a two to three year period by taking two classes per semester.
+Most courses are offered in the late afternoon or evening to accommodate working students.
+Another accommodation is that all courses are eight-week (half-semester), two-credit courses, meeting four hours per week, which allows a student to focus on one or two courses at a time.
+A student typically completes the program in a two- to three-year period by taking three to four courses per semester.